SoftUni-Internal/interactive-content/EN/05-Flexbox/02-flexbox-properties-for-parent.md

 [stream language="EN" videoId="431762651" default /]
 [/video-vimeo]

-For start using the Flexbox model, we need to turn the parent element into a **flexbox container**.
+To start using the Flexbox model, we need to turn the parent element into a **flexbox container**.

-The child elements will be turned into flexbox **items**.
+By doing this, the child elements will be turned into flexbox **items**.

 **Example:**